ric2b/Vivaldi-browser/platform_media/README.md

 * `ffmpeg` - Build scripts to adjust ffmpeg build configuration and audio decoders that implement FFmpeg decoding interface using OS API, see [**FFmpeg**][2] and [**Audio**][3]
-* `ipc_demuxer` - Older code to play media via OS demuxing API.
-It is not used by default since Vivaldi 5.3 release and since Vivaldi 5.4 requires `--enable-ipc-demuxer` switch to the browser to be activated at run time.
-The plan is to remove this code and related patches to Chromium for Vivaldi 5.6 or 5.7 releases, see [**IPCDemuxer**][6].
 * `sandbox` - Sandbox changes to enable access to OS media API, see [**Sandbox**][5]